-B. ADDITIONAL COMMENTS TO SUPPORT JD: The private harbor is subject to the ebb and flow of the tide; therefore, is a navigable water subject to Section 10 of the Rivers and Harbors Act.
+B. ADDITIONAL COMMENTS TO SUPPORT JD: RFB is subject to the daily ebb and flow of the tide.
+RFB has been used, is currently, and is susceptible for use to transport interstate and foreign commerce.
+RFB is listed on the Galveston District's List of Navigable Waters; therefore, RFB is subject to jurisdiction pursuant to both Section 10 of the Rivers and Harbors Act of 1899 and Section 404 of the Clean Water Act.